A-S620/rabbit-holes/_holes/Hafiz.md

 Cast all your votes for Dancing!"

 Let go and simply trust in the rythm of life.
 Like a dance, where singular movements don't always make sense, added together it creates a beautiful performance.
 So I think Hafiz is priming us to lighten up because to be with the Friend we must be light.

+Like dancing, what we are meant to be doing is already innate to us.
+Dancing transcends languages and is intuitive.
+All we have to do is follow the rhythm, our body and soul already knows what its doing.

+# Come To My House
+## What Happens
+"What happens when your soul
+Begins to awaken
+Your eyes
+And your heart
+And the cells of your body
+To the great Journey of Love?"

+The journey of love starts from the soul, the rest of the body follows automatically when the first step is taken.

+"First there is wonderful laughter
+And probably precious tears

+And a hundred sweet promises
+And those heroic vows
+No one can ever keep."

+When our soul awakens, do we feel this urge to makeup for lost time with our new discoveries.
+Its aslmost as though we go through the stages of grief as part of the journey.

+"But still God is delighted and amused
+You once tried to be a saint."

+Do we try and apporach this new relationship to God the same that we do our attachments?
+And it doesn't work beacuse this is different.
+Whats required is different and so much lighter.

+"What happens when your soul
+Begins to awake in this world

+To our deep need to love
+And serve the Friend?

+O the Beloved
+Will send you
+One of His wonderful, wild companions—

+Like Hafiz."

+We find Hafiz at the exact right time we were supposed to, no sooner or later.
+And its almost as if Hafiz is saying he and his poetry are gifts from God to us to help us on this journey.